smartinus44/domestic_archivebox/README.md

 # Domestic Archivebox
-Project to test the Archivebox solution on an private domestic cluster.
+Project to test the Archivebox solution on an private domestic cluster in Openshift.